Skip to main content

 Encryption

 Values are encrypted with AES-256-GCM, key derived via PBKDF2 (100,000 iterations, SHA-256) from the platform encryption key.
 Encryption happens server-side before the value is persisted, so plaintext never lives in our database.
-The Lambda receives plaintext at deploy time as a standard environment variable, encrypted at rest by AWS (KMS-managed CMK).
-Inside the function, process.env.X returns the decrypted value.
+Your function receives the value at deploy time as a standard environment variable, encrypted at rest by managed encryption keys.
+Inside the function, process.env.X returns the value.

 Common patterns